giancambo/benperk.github.io/msdn/2013/2013-06-whats-new-in-iis-8-5-microsoft-internet-information-services-8-5-new-features.md

 ![idleTimeoutAction in IIS 8.5, Terminate or Suspend][FIGURE5]
 ###### Figure 5, idleTimeoutAction in IIS 8.5, Terminate or Suspend

+When the worker process is requested for the first time the binaries need to be compiled, and for some web applications this can take some time.
+This compilation is often referred to as warming-up or starting-up the application.
+If you choose to Suspend the worker process when it times-out instead of terminating it, you can avoid this warm-up process from happening in this context.

 [FIGURE1]: ../images/2013/msdn-0243.png "Figure 1, new ETW logging features in IIS 8.5"
 [FIGURE2]: ../images/2013/msdn-0244.png "Figure 2, IIS 8.5 Logging Fields windows"